 Sometimes we get the chance to hear some new music before everyone else, or we can attend a show to conduct an interview.
-This year, a large portion of the team will be meeting up at Euroblast festival.
+Every year, a large portion of the team meets up at Euroblast festival.
 Moderators also get to test new site features before everyone else.

 The only thing we don't get out of it is money. got-djent.com is and will always be completely non-profit.

 The got-djent.com team interviewing some of the progenitors of the djent scene in London, UK in 2011.

 To summarise, some of the perks of being a moderator are:

 - you are given the opportunity to express your thoughts